 Over the years, my practice has made me come up with possible disasters in spades.
 The action is swift, coincidences leading to an unfortunate ending extremely probable, and the biggest Hollywood production would not be ashamed of special effects.

-It seems to me that my subconscious has established a pattern – you worry enough, torment yourself and others with your worries, repent, than what you are afraid of will never happen.
+It seems to me that my subconscious has established a pattern – you worry enough, torment yourself and others with your worries, repent, then what you are afraid of will never happen.

 Awareness is here.
 So now it’s time for drudgery, another 10,000 hours to tame those thoughts.